-Fish and Wildlife reviews the Farmer Permit database periodically to ensure compliance and for re-inspection.
-Fish and Wildlife will notify you when your farmer status is due for re-evaluation.
-Farmer status will be inactivated if you delay the re-evaluation process.
+Fish and Wildlife reviews the Farmer Permit database periodically to ensure compliance.
+Our Bureau of Law Enforcement will contact you if additional information is required during the re-evaluation process.
+Farmer status will be inactivated and farmers notified if the information on file is no longer accurate.